TuxInvader/BrocadeCloud/vcloud/README.md

 then you can set the optional `customize` parameter to `true`

 You must provide at least one network.
 This can be any combination of pubNet, privNet and networks.
-The pubNet and privNet options should contain a single named network, while networks option can be a comma separetd list.
+The pubNet and privNet options should contain a single named network, while the networks option can be a comma separated list.
 Obviously the named networks must exist in your VApp.

 The `ipMode` setting should be either `POOL` or `DHCP` to match the IP Allocation method you are using.